cardano-scaling/hydra/docs/monthly/2023-05-monthly.md

 ## Roadmap

-This month we released version 0.10.0 which includes many important features.
+This month the team released version 0.10.0 which includes many important features.
 The project [roadmap](https://github.com/orgs/input-output-hk/projects/21) was only slightly updated this month and already saw one more feature completed: